Attempted assassination of Cristina Fernández de Kirchner: Attempted assassination

 On 1 September 2022 at 8:50 p.m., Fernández de Kirchner had just returned to her official residence in Recoleta after presiding over a session at the Senate.
 As she was signing copies of her book, Sinceramente, for her supporters, Fernando André Sabag Montiel allegedly approached and pulled the trigger of a semi-automatic pistol mere inches from her face, but the gun failed to fire.
 According to initial reports, Fernández de Kirchner appeared to have shielded her face with her hand and ducked, though she later said she had not seen the gun.
 Another report said she may have stooped to pick up something from the ground.
 She was unharmed and the suspect was immediately arrested by her security detail.

 The Bersa pistol used in the attack was recovered close to the scene.
 It was fully loaded with five cartridges although no round was found in the chamber of the weapon.
 It was reported that the assailant attempted to fire the gun twice, failing both times.
 Its serial number was partially removed, but the weapon was otherwise deemed "fit for firing" by official sources.

-According to The Guardian, several reports stated that the suspect may not have pulled the trigger.
-However, audio from several videos of the attack recorded an audible clicking sound.
+According to The Guardian, several reports stated that the suspect may not have pulled the trigger; however, audio from several videos of the attack recorded an audible clicking sound.

 Suspect

 The suspect was identified as Fernando André Sabag Montiel (born 13 January 1987), a 35-year-old Brazilian man from La Paternal, Buenos Aires, who has resided in Argentina since 1993.
 He worked as an Uber driver.
 On 17 March 2021, Sabag Montiel was found in possession of a 35-centimetre long knife during a traffic stop; he was arrested and charged with carrying "non-conventional weapons".
 The case was dropped by the prosecution as "it was not an important matter".

 In the weeks before the attack, he was interviewed on the street by Crónica TV criticizing the government's welfare programs, claiming they made people "lazy".
-During the interview and in social media posts, Sabag Montiel made statements condemning both Fernández de Kirchner and her political opponent, Javier Milei.
+During the interview and in social media posts, Sabag Montiel made statements condemning both Fernández de Kirchner and her political opponent Javier Milei.
 Sabag Montiel has tattoos depicting Nazi imagery, including a Black Sun on his left elbow and an Iron Cross on his right hand.
-He has been reported in the past for domestic violence and animal abuse.
+He had been reported in the past for domestic violence and animal abuse.

-As of 3 September 2022, Sabag Montiel is detained in an isolated cell in a Federal Police facility and has refused to testify.
+As of 3 September 2022, Sabag Montiel was detained in an isolated cell in a Federal Police facility and had refused to testify.
 His girlfriend, Brenda Uliarte, was detained on orders of the judge after an analysis of Sabag Montiel's movements, coupled with statements from a friend, concluded that he was allegedly with her on the night of the attempted assassination.